When You Stop Negotiating With Chaos

 Boundaries are part of inner government.

-A healthy inner kingdom cannot stay healthy if chaos is always welcomed as though it deserves the same seat as truth and peace.
+A healthy inner kingdom cannot stay healthy if chaos is always welcomed as though it deserves the same seat as truth, wisdom, peace, and spiritual alignment.
 Boundaries help establish order.
-They tell your life what will no longer be allowed to keep ruling through confusion, pressure, and repeated disruption.
+They tell your life what will no longer be allowed to keep ruling through confusion, pressure, repeated disruption, and emotional exhaustion.

 Sometimes the holiest word is no.